Capturing sets of ordinals by normal ultrapowers: The capturing property at the least measurable cardinal

-\begin{proof} The argument is much like the proof of theorem~\ref{thm:mainThmCP}, with a slight modification to the forcing used.
-Furthermore, instead of preparing the model as in~\cite{Cummings1993:StrongUltrapowersLongCoreModels}, we use a result of the second author from~\cite{Honzik2018:IndestructibilityForHypermeasurable} and pass to a forcing extension in order to be able to assume that the following hold in \(V\):
+\begin{proof} The argument is much like the proof of \cref{thm:mainThmCP}, with a handful of changes: we will modify the forcing used slightly, and, more importantly, instead of preparing the model as in~\cite{Cummings1993:StrongUltrapowersLongCoreModels}, we use a preparation due to the second author.
+The different preparatory forcing also leads to the additional hypothesis on \(\lambda\) and, even assuming GCH in the ground model, will require some cardinal arithmetic calculations in order to be able to apply \cref{lemma:ApterShelahForcesNonmeasurable}.